KiandaBPM/docs/content/docs/platform/controls/layout/dialog.md

 The **Modal dialog field** allows you to design pop-up dialog messages that alert or provide reminders or warnings to form end-users.

-The most common way to use Dialog fields is to apply a **rule** - to a field, form or button - so that the pop-up Dialog only displays in *certain circumstances*.
+You can apply a **rule** - to a field, form or button - so that the pop-up Dialog displays to the user when you want it to, for example, when the user clicks a certain button.
 Rules allow actions based upon conditions resulting from user interaction with fields.
 Go to [Rules](/docs/platform/rules/) to learn about the different categories of rules that can be applied.

-The **Show, hide or disable** rule is often used in conjunction with the **Dialog field** so that the pop-up Dialog appears if a user interacts with a field, button or form in a certain way.
-To learn more, go to [Show, hide or disable](/docs/platform/rules/workflow/hide-or-disable/) or to see a step-by-step example of adding a Show, hide or disable rule, see [Adding a Workflow rule called Hide and Disable](/docs/getting-started/create-first-process/design-and-build/add-controls-and-rules#adding-a-second-workflow-rule-called-hide-and-disable).
+One such rule that can be used in conjunction with the **Dialog field** is the **Show, hide or disable** rule - to learn more, see [Show, hide or disable](/docs/platform/rules/workflow/hide-or-disable/).

-For example, in a simple Training Request form that employees can complete if they want to request training, it could be useful to insert a Dialog field so that a reminder message pops up when the form user clicks on the Save or Submit buttons, to remind them to check that they have completed all fields before they submit their form.
+For example, in a simple Training Request form that employees can complete if they want to request training, it could be useful to insert a Dialog field so that a reminder message pops up when the employee clicks on the Save or Submit buttons, to remind them to check that they have completed all fields before they submit their form.
 We will keep this example in mind as we learn more about Dialog fields.

-To view a **video** example of how to create a Modal dialog field, go to [**How to create a modal dialog**](/docs/how-to/create-a-modal-dialog/).
+To view a **video** example of how to create a Modal dialog field, see [**How to create a modal dialog**](/docs/how-to/create-a-modal-dialog/).